openssl/openssl/test/README.ssltest.md

 unlink glob $tmp_file;
 ```

-in `test/recipes/80-test_ssl_new.t` and run
+in `test/recipes/80-test_tls_new.t` and run

 ```
-$ make TESTS=test_ssl_new test
+$ make TESTS=test_tls_new test
 ```

 This will save the generated output in a `*.tmp` file in the build directory.

-3. Update the number of tests planned in `test/recipes/80-test_ssl_new.t`.
+3. Update the number of tests planned in `test/recipes/80-test_tls_new.t`.
 If
    the test suite has any skip conditions, update those too (see
-   `test/recipes/80-test_ssl_new.t` for details).
+   `test/recipes/80-test_tls_new.t` for details).

 ## Running the tests with the test harness

 ```
-HARNESS_VERBOSE=yes make TESTS=test_ssl_new test
+HARNESS_VERBOSE=yes make TESTS=test_tls_new test
 ```

 ## Running a test manually

 These steps are only needed during development.
 End users should run `make test`
-or follow the instructions above to run the SSL test suite.
+or follow the instructions above to run the tls test suite.

-To run an SSL test manually from the command line, the `TEST_CERTS_DIR`
+To run an tls test manually from the command line, the `TEST_CERTS_DIR`
 environment variable to point to the location of the certs.
 E.g., from the root
-OpenSSL directory, do
+Opentls directory, do

 ```
-$ CTLOG_FILE=test/ct/log_list.conf TEST_CERTS_DIR=test/certs test/ssl_test \
+$ CTLOG_FILE=test/ct/log_list.conf TEST_CERTS_DIR=test/certs test/tls_test \
-  test/ssl-tests/01-simple.conf
+  test/tls-tests/01-simple.conf
 ```

 or for shared builds

 ```
 $ CTLOG_FILE=test/ct/log_list.conf  TEST_CERTS_DIR=test/certs \
-  util/shlib_wrap.sh test/ssl_test test/ssl-tests/01-simple.conf
+  util/shlib_wrap.sh test/tls_test test/tls-tests/01-simple.conf
 ```

 Note that the test expectations sometimes depend on the Configure settings.
 For
 example, the negotiated protocol depends on the set of available (enabled)
-protocols: a build with `enable-ssl3` has different test expectations than a
+protocols: a build with `enable-tls3` has different test expectations than a
-build with `no-ssl3`.
+build with `no-tls3`.

 The Perl test harness automatically generates expected outputs, so users who
 just run `make test` do not need any extra steps.

 However, when running a test manually, keep in mind that the repository version
-of the generated `test/ssl-tests/*.conf` correspond to expected outputs in with
+of the generated `test/tls-tests/*.conf` correspond to expected outputs in with
 the default Configure options.
-To run `ssl_test` manually from the command line
+To run `tls_test` manually from the command line
 in a build with a different configuration, you may need to generate the right
 `*.conf` file from the `*.conf.in` input first.